namcuong757/PizzaWebStore/README.md

 ## Getting Started 🚀

 1. Clone the repo.
+2. Set up the database based on the SQL file included
-2. Set up the necessary environment variables.
+3. Set up the necessary environment variables.
-3. Follow the build instructions for Maven.
+4. Follow the build instructions for Maven.
-4. Fire up the backend using Java.
+5. Fire up the backend using Java.
-5. Start the Angular development server.
+6. Start the Angular development server.
-6. Order a Pizza and enjoy!
+7. Order a Pizza and enjoy!
 (Okay, this step is optional)

 ## CI/CD 🌐